Cuba’s Electrical Grid Collapses Again, Leaving Millions Without Power

 share

-Cuba’s national electrical grid first crashed around midday on Friday after the island’s largest power plant shut down, sowing chaos.
-The grid collapsed again on Saturday morning, state-run media reported.
+Cuba’s national electrical grid first crashed around midday on Friday after the island’s largest power plant shut down, sowing chaos and leaving around 10 million people in the dark.
+The grid has collapsed three times since, underscoring the precarious state of the country’s infrastructure.

 Rising Tensions

-Internet traffic dropped off sharply in Cuba on Saturday, according to data from internet monitoring group NetBlocks, as vast power outages made it all but impossible for most island residents to charge phones and get online.
+Internet traffic dropped off sharply in Cuba over the weekend, according to data from internet monitoring group NetBlocks, as vast power outages made it all but impossible for most island residents to charge phones and get online.

 The regime has blamed weeks of worsening blackouts—as long as 10 to 20 hours a day across much of the island—on deteriorating infrastructure, fuel shortages, and rising demand.

-The Cuban communist regime also blames the United States trade embargo, as well as sanctions instituted by then-President Donald Trump, for ongoing difficulties in acquiring fuel and spare parts to operate and maintain its oil-fired plants.
+The Cuban communist regime also blames the U.S. trade embargo, as well as sanctions instituted by then-President Donald Trump, for ongoing difficulties in acquiring fuel and spare parts to operate and maintain its oil-fired plants.

 The United States has denied any role in the grid failures.

-Cuba produces little of its own crude oil.
-Fuel deliveries to the island have dropped significantly this year as Venezuela, Russia and Mexico, once important suppliers, have reduced their exports to Cuba.
+Cuba depends on imports to feed its largely obsolete, oil-fired power plants.
+Fuel deliveries to the island have dropped significantly this year as Venezuela, Russia, and Mexico, once important suppliers, have slashed their exports to Cuba.

-Ally Venezuela slashed by half its deliveries of subsidized fuel to Cuba this year, forcing the island to search for more costly oil on the spot market.
+Ally Venezuela—struggling to supply its own market—cut by half its deliveries of subsidized fuel to Cuba this year, forcing the island to search for more costly oil on the spot market.